vu-noah/AdvancedNLP/README.md

 C:\\Users\\user\\Downloads\\AdvancedNLP-main\\python main_reduced.py 1 4 token_type_IDs True

-If you do want to execute the reduced scripts, within the saved_models directory, you need to manually create a new
+If you do want to execute the reduced scripts, you need to manually create:
-directory: MY_BERT_SRL_reduced.
+- saved_models: a directory where the fine-tuned models and the predictions will be stored
+- saved_models/MY_BERT_SRL_reduced